SpanouMaria/Robotics/README.md

 # Robotics Project

 Welcome to the "Robotics Project," a simulation of a mobile robot named Jackal and a robotic manipulator called Rrbot, both implemented in Python.
 The goal is to run a simulation for both robots and navigate them through a virtual environment.
+This project was implemented during the sixth semester, in the course MYE031 of the curriculum of the University of Ioannina.
+The final grade of the project is 7 out of 10.

 ## Jackal Mobile Robot